santiago dr colonial building

 While participating in the January in Santiago program, you have a chance to:

 • Examine the historic and cultural charms of Santo Domingo, the capital city of the Dominican Republic and one of the Caribbean’s oldest cities.
-Walk the cobblestoned paths around the historic colonial zone and dive into the culturally rich Parque Colon, while enjoying a freshly brewed coffee or a savory snack from one of the many cafes surrounding El Conde street..
+Walk the cobblestoned paths around the historic colonial zone, with an enlightening decolonial tour.
+Meet the resilient Congos de Villa Mella maroon community and learn about their rich heritage.
+Enjoy a freshly brewed coffee or a savory snack from one of the many cafes surrounding El Conde Street.

-• Tour the Murals of Los Pepines and admire Santiago's traditional Downtown.
+• Tour the vibrant streets of Los Pepines and admire Santiago's traditional Downtown and its murals.
 People-watch or dare to dance in a true Dominican street gathering with live music at the family setting of El Son de Keka.

 Program Blogs